contexttesting/reducer/README.md

-## `async runTest(`<br/>&nbsp;&nbsp;`test: Test,`<br/>`): RunTestResult`
+## `async runTest(`<br/>&nbsp;&nbsp;`test: { context, ?timeout, fn, persistentContext },`<br/>`): RunTestResult`

 Asynchronously runs the test within a time-out limit.
-Evaluates the contexts beforehand and destroys them after (using the same test time-out).
+Evaluates the contexts beforehand and destroys them after (using the same time-out).
 Returns the `started`, `finished`, `error`, `result` and `destroyResult` properties.

 The `persistentContext` property can contain either an array or a single evaluated context instance.
-They are the passed to tests in the argument list before any of the non-persistent test contexts.
+They are passed to the tests in the argument list before any of the non-persistent test contexts.

 In the example below, the `reducer` is given and array of tests and the `runTest` function.
 The test has the `fn` property and 2 contexts: one as an object and another one as a class.
 They are evaluated and passed to the test.
 The `_destroy` method of the class context is used to calculate the time taken to run the test.
 Finally, the result of the `runTest` is assigned to the tests in the array.